This page was last updated May 2023 except where otherwise noted.

 b) That said, you have to realize that shiny metallic shoes — even in a conservative pump — are statement shoes.
 Some people will like them, and some people really won’t.
 So for my $.02, you really not only have to know your office but know your situation as well.
 That is: I would not wear shiny silver or metallic shoes to any big meetings, on interviews, or other Big Events.

 c) Note that there is a spectrum here.
-For example: these Cole Haans (on sale at 6pm for $194.99 (was $298)) have bronze accents but are not shiny bronze shoes.
+For example: a shoe might have bronze accents without being shiny bronze shoes.
 I think a muted pewter, or a crackled gray with some silver flecks in it, are much more wearable than an all-silver, shiny shoe.

 Readers, what are your thoughts?
 Are shiny metallic shoes so trendy right now that you wouldn’t blink an eye to see them at the office?
 Or do they fall into the realm of disco/party shoes — acceptable only after work?

 I think it is hard to have an across the board “rule” on this, even within a single office.
 The spectrum is what makes it complicated.
 I personally would wear the black heels with metallic accents/heels to work but not the silver ones at the top of the post.
 My own personal guidelines are that I think shiny metallic accents are fine at my current office and the last one I worked at.
 I probably wouldn’t wear shiny metallic all over shoes but might wear non-shiny metallic all over shoes, although that would probably depend on the specific pair.